tdurgasaranya/tdurgasaranya/STA631_Portfolio.md

 - We can fit a separate time series model for each product or item number, taking advantage of R's grouping and piping workflow.
 This accounts for trends and seasonality unique to each product.

-- Modeling at the product level allows more granular forecasts compared to aggregate methods.
-We get predicted demand per item rather than overall.

 - Good inventory forecasts require sufficient historical data.
 More data points lead to more robust models and accurate predictions.

-- Time series models account for trends and seasonality automatically.
-Predictions have uncertainty bounds.
-Inventory planning should consider confidence intervals and not just point estimates.

 - Forecasts need frequent retraining as new demand data comes in.
 Models should be refreshed periodically to effectively capture latest trends.